kakaobrain/torchgpipe/docs/guide.rst

 ~~~~~~~~~~~~~~

 To train a module with GPipe, simply wrap it with :class:`torchgpipe.GPipe`.
-Your module must be :class:`nn.Sequential <torch.nn.Sequential>` as GPipe will
+Your module must be a :class:`nn.Sequential <torch.nn.Sequential>` as GPipe
-automatically split the module into partitions with consecutive layers.
+will automatically split the module into partitions.
+A partition is a group of
+consecutive layers that run on a single device together. `balance` argument
-`balance` argument determines the number of layers in each partition. `chunks`
+determines the number of layers in each partition. `chunks` argument specifies
-argument specifies the number of micro-batches.
-Input, output, and intermediate
+the number of micro-batches.
+Input, output, and intermediate tensors must be
-tensors must be ``Tensor`` or ``Tuple[Tensor, ...]``.
-See also `Restrictions`_
+``Tensor`` or ``Tuple[Tensor, ...]``.
+See also `Restrictions`_ for more
-for more details.
+details.

 The below example code shows how to split a module with four layers into two
 partitions each having two layers.
 This code also splits a mini-batch into 8